Kernix13/guitar-chord-names/README.md

 ## Comparison sites

-To see how my guitar chord namer compares to other sites, enter the notes/frets for an A7♭9 or E7♭5, or some other chord which have both a **♯** and **♭** in the chord.
+To see how my guitar chord namer compares to other sites, then do the following on the links below:

+- enter the notes/frets for an A7♭9 or E7♭5, or some other chord which have both a **♯** and **♭** in the chord.

 Here are links to the sites on page 1 of the SERPs using "Guitar Chord Namer" as the search term:

 1. **all guitar chords** (**Good**): https://www.all-guitar-chords.com/chords/identifier
 1. Ok, jGuitar (Ok): https://jguitar.com/chordname